nagonzalezf/polar2complex-calculator/README.md

 * Source code of the software.
 * Screenshots of the software running on Windows 10.

-Standalone executable can be found inside the .zip folder: https://drive.google.com/file/d/1VAzgZ9mIq_aXA-dTnTjCxnfdqe_iPvyA/
+Standalone executable can be found inside a .zip folder at: https://github.com/nagonzalezf/polar2complex-calculator/releases/

 NOTE: This software was developed as an engineering programming excercise to practice tkinter librarie for graphic user interface applications.
 It also works!